bkusuma/MSongsDB/Tasks_Demos/Lyrics/README.txt

    - column 'count' -> word count for the word
    - column 'is_test' -> 0 if this example is from the train set, 1 if test

-If you want to know exactly how we created the bag-of-wirds, look at: lyrics_to_bow.py
+If you want to know exactly how we created the bag-of-words, look at: lyrics_to_bow.py
 Note that it requires the following Python package: http://pypi.python.org/pypi/stemming/1.0